duguyue100/destin_package/README.md

   - The linking problem of DeSTIN is sloved.
   - The basic structure is established.
   - 2 collection of libraries are added.
++ 2012-12-27
+  - First roughly working version is updated.
+  - Some bugs are fixed

 ### Development Plan

 + Create a set of utility functions [DONE, STILL IMPROVING]
-+ Growing DeSTIN network [FIRST VERSION COMPLETED, HAVEN'T TESTED]
++ Growing DeSTIN network [FIRST VERSION COMPLETED, TESTED]
-+ Add condition to deal with initial situation [DONE, HAVEN'T TESTED]
++ Add condition to deal with initial situation [DONE]
-+ Add condition to deal with when the selected DeSTIN network is updated (now everytime will create new DeSTIN network) [DONE, HAVEN'T TESTED]
++ Add condition to deal with when the selected DeSTIN network is updated (now everytime will create new DeSTIN network) [DONE]
-+ Add some messages to control the flow
++ Add some messages to control the flow [DONE]
-+ Add a pause
++ Add a pause [DONE]
++ The numbering of extracted features and DeSTIN network is no same, should be fixed
 + Add a full log when the program is crushed so the program can be recovered. (and some functions to utilize this)
-+ Testing Growing DeSTIN network with slow moving speed
++ Testing Growing DeSTIN network with slow moving speed [DONE]
 + Memory monitoring
 + Test if the signal transmit is working well; if not, find out a way to control the speed.
 + Make libraries linking more flexible